-- 8.1 Staff must ensure that they read, understand and comply with this policy. - 8.2 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for and on behalf of the University.
-All staff and representatives of the University are required to avoid any activity that might lead to or suggest a breach of this Policy. - 8.3 Staff must notify the University Secretary as soon as possible if they believe or suspect that a conflict with this policy has occurred or may occur in the future.
-If staff are unsure whether a particular act constitutes bribery or corruption, please contact the University Secretary. - 8.4 Any member of staff who breaches this Policy may face disciplinary action, which could result in dismissal.
+- 9.2 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for and on behalf of the University.
+All staff and representatives of the University are required to avoid any activity that might lead to, or suggest a breach of this Policy. - 9.3 Staff must notify the Head of Information Assurance as soon as possible if they believe or suspect that a conflict with this policy has occurred or may occur in the future.
+If staff are unsure whether a particular act constitutes bribery or corruption please contact Head of Information Assurance. - 9.4 Any member of staff who breaches this Policy may face disciplinary action, which could result in dismissal.
 The University reserves its right to terminate its contractual relationship with other individuals if they breach this Policy.

-9. Record Keeping
+10. Record Keeping

-- 9.1 The University must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties. - 9.2 If you are required to register a gift or hospitality under this policy you must complete the Gifts and Hospitality Registration Form, upon completion this will automatically populate the Register of Gifts and Hospitality.
+- 10.1 The University must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties. - 10.2 If you are required to register a gift or hospitality under this policy you must complete the Gifts and Hospitality Registration Form (Annex 1) and send it to the Head of Information Assurance who will maintain a Register of Gifts and Hospitality.
 You must register any gift or hospitality within 28 days.

-- Requests to your line manager for written approval of gifts or hospitality (where required) must be submitted in advance, where possible, to allow time for a decision to be made and a copy should be emailed to unisec@worc.ac.uk to be saved alongside the online registration form. - 9.3 Staff must ensure that all claims relating to hospitality and gifts or other payments to third parties are submitted in accordance with the relevant University policy and specifically record the reason for the expenditure. - 9.4 All accounts, invoices, memorandum and other documents and records relating to dealings with third parties, such as clients, suppliers and business contacts, should be prepared and maintained with strict accuracy and completeness.
+Requests to your line manager for written approval of gifts or hospitality (where required) must be submitted in advance where possible to allow time for a decision to be made and a copy should be attached to the Registration Form. - 10.3 Staff must ensure that all claims relating to hospitality and gifts or other payments to third parties are submitted in accordance with the relevant University policy and specifically record the reason for the expenditure. - All accounts, invoices, memorandum and other documents and records relating to dealings with third parties, such as clients, suppliers and business contacts, should be prepared and maintained with strict accuracy and completeness.
 No account must be kept "off book" to facilitate or conceal improper payments.